NonaSuomy/nonasuomy.github.io/_posts/2016-10-12-Local-Jekyll-Github-Pages-And-Live-Code-Samples.md

 ```

 Initialized empty Git repository in /home/username/my-jekyll-site-project-name/.git/

-# Creates a new file directory on your local computer, initialized as a Git repository
+Creates a new file directory on your local computer, initialized as a Git repository

 Change directories to the new repository you created:

 ```
 cd my-jekyll-site-project-name
 ```

-# Changes the working directory
 If your new local repository is for a Project pages site, create a new gh-pages branch:

-Note: You can skip this step if you would rather use the master branch for your Project Page.
-If you haven't checked out any branches, once you make a commit in your local repository, your change will appear on the master branch by default.
+**Note:** *You can skip this step if you would rather use the master branch for your Project Page.
+If you haven't checked out any branches, once you make a commit in your local repository, your change will appear on the master branch by default.*

 ```
 git checkout -b gh-pages
 ```

 Switched to a new branch 'gh-pages'

-# Creates a new branch called 'gh-pages', and checks it out
+Creates a new branch called 'gh-pages', and checks it out

 Tip: To learn more about creating a User, Organization or Project Page and which branch to use, see "User, Organization, and Project Pages."
 To learn more about how to build your site's source files from a /docs folder on the master branch, see "Configuring a publishing source for GitHub Pages."

 Step 2: Install Jekyll using Bundler